Community sovereign AI compute

 3 Removing CCP guardrails

 There’s a catch with using Chinese open-weight models: they come with censorship built in.
-Research from Shisa.AI has documented the specific patterns: Qwen models will hard-refuse certain prompts (anything touching Taiwan sovereignty, Tiananmen Square, various stuff in Xinjiang), and increasingly, newer versions have shifted from outright refusal to controlled compliance—they’ll answer our question, but steer the framing toward CCP-aligned positions.
+Research from Shisa.AI has documented the specific patterns: Qwen models will hard-refuse certain prompts (anything touching Taiwan sovereignty, Tiananmen Square, various topics in Xinjiang), and increasingly, newer versions have shifted from outright refusal to controlled compliance — they’ll answer the question, but steer the framing toward CCP-aligned positions.
 The behaviour is language-dependent: the Shisa.AI analysis found significantly fewer refusals in Chinese than in English on the same questions (>80% fewer), suggesting the censorship is calibrated for different audiences.

 For an Australian collective, this is a solvable problem.
 The open-source community has developed several techniques for removing these guardrails, ranging from essentially free to moderately expensive:

 Either way, the total cost of removing CCP guardrails is a rounding error compared to the hardware.
-And once it’s done, it’s done—the modified model weights live on our machine, and no one can remotely re-censor them.
+And once it’s done, it’s done — the modified weights are on our machine, and no one can remotely re-censor them.

 4 Audition before we buy